Makosari/RASA-chatbot/README.md

 # RASA-chatbot
-RASA chatbot for city of Košice with basic question set
+RASA chatbot for city of Košice with basic question set (Developed for Bachelor thesis)